-Documentation of a testing, validation, and performance evaluation that addresses the preceding points for three (3) unique customers with migration of Enterprise application projects that were completed within the past twelve (12) months.
-The documentation must indicate that the implemented solution met customer expectations, and it must include a sign-off from the customer.
+Documentation of testing, validation, and performance evaluations that address the preceding points for one (1) customer with a project completed in the last eighteen (18) months.
+The documentation must indicate that the implemented solution meets customer expectations, and it must include a sign-off from the customer.